-The Film & Video Collection's Summer / Fall 2017 display was created in anticipation of the concurrent "Issues and Debates in African American Literature" exhibition, which is located in the Special Collections Gallery (second floor of Morris Library) from September 6 through December 15th.
+The Film & Video Collection's Summer / Fall 2017 display was created in anticipation of the concurrent "Issues and Debates in African American Literature" exhibition.

-The Special Collections exhibition features materials reflecting important social and cultural debates within the African American community, from the “proper” role of art and literature to the words and ideas of LGBTQ people.
+The Special Collections exhibition featured materials reflecting important social and cultural debates within the African American community, from the “proper” role of art and literature to the words and ideas of LGBTQ people.
 Focusing on the period from the early 20th century to the present, "Issues and Debates" will feature books, manuscripts, ephemera, photographs, and artwork.
 Authors to be represented include Alice Dunbar Nelson, Ralph Ellison, Zora Neale Hurston, Amiri Baraka and many others.

 Explore how several of these authors (and others) have had their life and work represented on film below.

 African American literature is the body of literature produced in the United States by writers of African descent.
 It presents experience from an African-American point of view.
 The genre traces its origins to the works of such late eighteenth century writers as Phillis Wheatley and Olaudah Equiano, reaching early high points with slave narratives and the Harlem Renaissance, and continuing today with authors such as Toni Morrison, Maya Angelou, and Walter Mosley.

 A subgenre of African American literature which began in the middle of the 19th century is the slave narrative.
 Slave narratives can be broadly categorized into three distinct forms: Tales of religious redemption, tales to inspire the abolitionist struggle, and tales of progress.
 The tales written to inspire the abolitionist struggle are the most famous because they tend to have a strong autobiographical motif.